AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 These calls do not represent independent public API calls which can be called by the web page logic from an arbitrary step.
 Instead, it is a chained call where every next step is hidden in the last phase (callback) of the previous step.

-At the same time that the interactive video is replacing step 1, and partially step 2, when a user clicks on a thumbnail inside the interactive video, such user interaction is handled by the viewer.
+At the same time that the interactive video is replacing step 1, and partially step 2, when a user selects on a thumbnail inside the interactive video, such user interaction is handled by the viewer.
 The viewer returns an event to the web page that contains all the thumbnail data previously added to Experience Manager.

 In such an event handler the front-end code does the following: